-A lot of aspiring health & medical writers ask me if they need a degree, or formal writing qualifications, to be a medical writer.
+A lot of aspiring health & medical writers ask me if they need a degree, or formal writing qualifications, to be a health & medical writer.

 I’m talking about people who might already have one degree in the life sciences and are thinking about a career change, not students fresh out of high school.

 And, to these people, I say … I can’t tell you what you should or shouldn’t do, but I can tell you how having a writing degree has worked out for me.

 I have a Bachelor of Arts (Enriched Major in Media & Communications) from the University of Melbourne.

 I guess it’s not technically a writing degree, but it did enable me to take a handful of writing-related subjects.

 And, I also took quite a few irrelevant subjects, like Classical Mythology, Introduction to Film Theory and Art/Pornography/Blasphemy/Propaganda.

 I took fun, eye-opening subjects – but they weren’t all that applicable when I entered ‘the real world’.

 I also took subjects that are now completely outdated, like Cyber Communications and Multimedia Authoring.